Non-abelian Hodge correspondence over singular K\"ahler spaces: Introduction

 The proof of Theorem~\ref{main-theorem-polystable-equivalence} addresses this issue and proceeds in three steps.

-\begin{itemize} \item[\textbf{Step 1.}] In Section~\ref{section-HE}, we prove the existence of a pluri\-harmonic metric for reflexive Higgs sheaves, which had been proceeded in \cite{OF25} for the case where \(\theta_{X_{\mathrm{reg}}}\) is trivial (see also \cite{GP24,GP25}).
-Our proof adapts the Higgs version \cite{LZZ} of Bando-Siu's argument \cite{BS} to study the Hermitian-Yang-Mills flow \(\{H_{\mathrm{orb}}(t)\}\) on a partial orbifold modification constructed in \cite{KO25}.
-Combining this with \eqref{equa-vanishingcondition}, we conclude that the limiting Hermitian--Einstein metric is pluri-harmonic.
-The overall strategy are detailed in Section~\ref{Strategy-HYM}. \item[\textbf{Step 2.}] In the first part of Section~\ref{subsection-harmonic}, we prove part (1) of the theorem.
-The existence of pluri-harmonic metrics on semi-simple flat bundles over the regular locus follows from the work of Corlette and Donaldson \cite{Cor88,Don87} via maximally quasi‑\'etale covers; the remaining properties are obtained through the maximum principle, which is well‑adapted to our setting thanks to the extension theorem of Grauert and Remmert \cite{GR55}. \item[\textbf{Step 3.}] From Step 1 and Theorem~\ref{main-theorem-polystable-equivalence} (1), we conclude that \(\gamma^{[*]}(\mathcal{E}_{X_\mathrm{reg}},\theta_{X_\mathrm{reg}})\) admits a pluri-harmonic metric induced by a semi-simple local system \(E_{Y_\mathrm{reg}}\).
-Since \(Y\) is maximally quasi-\'etale, \(E_{Y_\mathrm{reg}}\) extends to a semi-simple local system \(E_Y\).
+\begin{itemize} \item[\textbf{Step 1.}] In Section~\ref{section-HE}, we prove the existence of a pluri\-harmonic metric for reflexive Higgs sheaves.
+This result was previously established in \cite{OF25} for the case where \(\theta_{X_{\mathrm{reg}}}\) is trivial (see also \cite{GP24,GP25}).
+Our proof adapts the Higgs version \cite{LZZ} of Bando-Siu's argument \cite{BS} to study the Hermitian-Yang-Mills flow \(\{H_{\mathrm{orb}}(t)\}\) on an orbifold modification constructed in \cite{KO25}.
+Combining this with \eqref{equa-vanishingcondition}, we conclude that the limiting Hermitian-Einstein metric is pluri-harmonic.
+The overall strategy are presented in Section~\ref{Strategy-HYM}. \item[\textbf{Step 2.}] In the first part of Section~\ref{subsection-harmonic}, we prove part (1) of the theorem.
+The existence of pluri-harmonic metrics on semisimple flat bundles over the regular locus follows from the work of Corlette and Donaldson \cite{Cor88,Don87} via maximally quasi‑\'etale covers; the remaining properties are obtained through the maximum principle, which is well adapted to our setting thanks to the extension theorem of Grauert and Remmert \cite{GR55}. \item[\textbf{Step 3.}] From Step 1 and Theorem~\ref{main-theorem-polystable-equivalence} (1), we conclude that \(\gamma^{[*]}(\mathcal{E}_{X_\mathrm{reg}},\theta_{X_\mathrm{reg}})\) admits a pluri-harmonic metric induced by a semisimple local system \(E_{Y_\mathrm{reg}}\).
+Since \(Y\) is maximally quasi-\'etale, \(E_{Y_\mathrm{reg}}\) extends to a semisimple local system \(E_Y\).
 To verify that \(\gamma^{[*]}(\mathcal{E}_{X_\mathrm{reg}},\theta_{X_\mathrm{reg}})\) extends to a locally free Higgs sheaf on \(Y\), it suffices to establish a descent result for Higgs bundles arising from harmonic bundles (Proposition~\ref{prop-descent-higgs}), which we prove using the period map constructed in \cite{Daniel17}.
 Details are given in Sections~\ref{subsection-harmonic} and~\ref{subsection-locallyfree}. \end{itemize}